 Creating additional websites often necessitates adding multiple isolated implementations, and keeping them all up to date can become a headache later on down the road.
 Such technical debt may lead to inconsistent branding, hectic schedules for marketers and a pile of backlog projects and support tickets for IT.
 Extending such systems, adding new features and keeping them up to date and secured can easily become a burden.

 But don’t be put off by some of the limitations of these basic CMSes.
-Unless you utilize a custom-built CMS, upgrading to a higher tier may give you access to previously unavailable capabilities.
+Upgrading to a higher tier may give you access to previously unavailable capabilities.
 Such features can turn a basic CMS that would normally only be used for proof-of-concept or short-life campaign websites into a powerful platform that can handle most of your web content management needs, take your messaging farther and propel your digital experiences to a whole new level.

 Think of WCM as a CMS on steroids without the negative potential side effects.
 WCM platforms give users the ability to manage single web properties, while also going a step further to make multisite and multilingual content management accessible and straightforward.
 Web content management systems also give marketers the ability to deliver content to multiple channels.